zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 > well known mailbox name HOSTMASTER always be used
 > \<HOSTMASTER@domain\>.

-It is therefore expected for every domain (zone), excluding some cases described below, to publish an MX record in apex of the zone (i.e. in the same position as the SOA record).
+Thsi test case therefore expected for every domain (zone), excluding some cases described below, to publish an MX record in apex of the zone (i.e. in the same node as the SOA record).

 If MX is not present, SMTP *can* deliver email using an address record (A or AAAA) as specified in [RFC 5321][RFC 5321#section-5.1], section 5.1, but that possibility is not in common use.
 This test case only checks for MX record and ignores the possibility to use address records for email.

 Even if not mentioned in [RFC 2142], there are some exceptions to the rule to include MX and mail target for a domain.